oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 Transient entities are instances of an entity type that are "calculated on the fly" and only exist within a single payload.
-They cannot be reread or updated and consequently possess neither a stable entity-id nor a read URL or an update URL.
+They cannot be reread or updated and consequently possess neither a stable entity id nor a read URL or an update URL.

 ## <a name="DefaultNamespaces" href="#DefaultNamespaces">4.4 Default Namespaces</a>